 Another thing to consider when fitting this motor is the exaggerated Q-factor.
 Particularly the drive side crank arm is about 20mm more offset than the non-drive side.
 This can be mitigated by fitting either standard Bafang crank arms, that can be purchased in 152mm, 170mm and 175mm lengths or Shimano Steps FC-E8000 crank arms.

 One more thing is to remember to purchase a Tongsheng speed sensor extension cable (110mm) as the standard cable will not reach the speed sensor mounted on the rear chainstay.

-The Tongsheng TSDZ2 is a cost effective way to add e-assist to your recumbent, but installation should be carried out by someone who is confident in doing the job correctly.
-There is also the potential long-term reliability issues that need to be considered.
-You really need to be a ‘hands-on’ kind of person to fit one of these kits and deal with any potential issues that may arise in future.
+The Tongsheng TSDZ2 is a cost-effective way to add e-assist to your recumbent, but installation should be carried out by someone confident in doing the job correctly.
+There are also potential long-term reliability issues that need to be considered.
+You need to be a ‘hands-on’ kind of person to fit one of these kits and deal with any potential issues that may arise in future.

 Most manufacturers now offer e-assist on their recumbent trikes and bikes, but these are comparatively expensive when compare with the DIY kit option.
 The Bosch, Yamaha and Shimano Steps units are renowned for their reliability over massive distances, but are nigh on impossible to repair should something go wrong.
 The TSDZ2 on the other hand can be fixed by any DIY enthusiast as the motor itself is easy enough to work on and spare parts are readily available.